Featured Fishbone (Cause and Effect) Diagram Templates

 Template 1 Lab Results Delay

-Creative rectangle shape is used to present the problem - Lab Results Delay.
+Creative rectangle shapes are used to present the problem - Lab Results Delay.
 This shape can be easily changed through the function of Replace Shape on Home tab.
-Another merit of this template is the Callout shape which is very flexible for adding description or other information.
+Another merit of this template is the Callout shape which is very flexible for adding a description or other information.
 The beautiful background really glorifies the fishbone diagram, matching with the color perfectly.